Anshukumar123975/Github-repo-summarizer/Readme.md

-# GitHub Repo Summarizer – Backend
+# GitHub Repo Summarizer

-This backend service analyzes a cloned GitHub repository and returns a summarized explanation using a powerful open-source LLM (Groq API + LLaMA/Gemma).
+This project analyzes a cloned GitHub repository and returns a summarized explanation using a powerful open-source LLM (Groq API + LLaMA/Gemma).
 It extracts superficial metadata like folder structure, `package.json` dependencies, and README snippets, then queries the LLM to generate a concise markdown summary.

 ## Features